jitsi/handbook/docs/dev-guide/contributing.md

 ### Kotlin

-For Kotlin code we use the [standard convention](https://kotlinlang.org/docs/coding-conventions.html) and limit line length to 120 characters.
+- For Kotlin code we use the [standard convention](https://kotlinlang.org/docs/coding-conventions.html) and limit line length to 120 characters.
 We use `ktlint` to enforce formatting.

+## ✅ Code Reviews

+- **Submit Your Contribution:** After completing your work, submit your contribution.
+- **Automatic Assignment:** Your pull request will be automatically assigned to appropriate reviewers based on the affected codebase and expertise required for the changes.
+- **Review Process:** Reviewers will carefully examine your code, checking for adherence to coding standards, correctness, performance and potential issues.
+- **Feedback and Iteration:** If any issues or suggestions are identified during the review, you'll receive feedback from the reviewers.
+Address any comments or concerns raised and make necessary revisions to your code.
+- **Test Your Changes:** Before finalizing your contribution, ensure that any relevant tests are run to verify the correctness and functionality of your changes.
+- **Approval:** Once the code meets the required standards, passes the review, and tests, it will be approved for merging into the main codebase.

-### Issue Closing
+## 🎉 Issue Closing

-You can close issues automatically with keywords in pull requests and commit messages.
+- You can close issues automatically with keywords in pull requests and commit messages.
 For more information, see "[Linking a pull request to an issue.](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword#linking-a-pull-request-to-an-issue-using-a-keyword)"